Skip to content

 Paola Santiago

-Paola Santiago is the Content Manager for Travel Portland and originates from San Juan, Puerto Rico.
+Paola Santiago is the Senior Content Manager for Travel Portland and originates from San Juan, Puerto Rico.
 Read More

-Christmas Ships Parade FAQ
+Quick Guide to the Christmas Ships Parade

 Where can I watch Christmas Ships in Portland, Oregon?